Last Place on Earth Challenge

 How much will it cost?

-The expedition cost in 2021 is AUD$4,250 per person.
+The expedition cost in 2022 is AUD$4,655 per person.
 As well, each participant has a mandatory fundraising component of AUD$2,500 (minimum) per person as part of the tour package which MUST be raised 2 weeks prior to the departure date.
 More details about all the costs along with inclusions and exclusions can be found under the Itinerary section of this website.

 When is it on & how long does it go for?

-The expedition begins on 19th August 2021 (International Orangutan Day) and finishes on 4th September 2021.
+The expedition begins on 1st September and finishes on 17th September 2022.
 The expedition will take 17 days/16 nights days to complete, including travel & briefing days.
 See the Itinerary page for details about each day locations and activities.

 How are funds raised?